Skip to main content

 Calyx Game Cover

-Calyx is a single player strategy game.
+Calyx is a single player tactical management game with economy and science fiction themes.
 It was developed by Studio 568 and was released on January 29, 2026.
 It received very positive reviews from players.

 A combination RTS and base builder with a brand new kind of enemy, the Calyx are a group of powerful plant-aliens that, left unchecked, quickly spread to control swathes of the map.
 As the only remaining occupant of an Avaris Corporation deep-space mining vessel, you’ve arrived in orbit around a barren-looking planet.
 While you’re trying to get over being frozen for more than a century, you’re …